BeaconCMS/beacon/guides/introduction/tailwind-setup.md

 # Tailwind Setup

-Beacon has built-in support for Tailwind, any page can use tailwind classes out of the box and a stylesheet will be generated and served to style the pages correctly.
+Beacon has built-in TailwindCSS support, any page can use its classes out of the box and a stylesheet will be automatically generated and served.

-A default and simple configuration is already provided by Beacon, if you don't need custom config or plugins then you can skip this guide.
+A default and simple configuration that works with Phoenix and Beacon is already bundled in the Beacon package, so you can skip this guide if that suits your needs.

-Otherwise keep reading to set up a custom Tailwind configuration with more advanced features.
+Otherwise, keep reading to learn how to set up a custom configuration with more advanced features.

+**Note** that the Tailwind configuration must respect some constraints to work properly with Beacon, so if you want to reuse an existing configuration, make sure to follow the steps below and make the necessary adjustments.

 ## Objective

-Make sure the proper Tailwind version is installed, create a Tailwind config in the ESM format, and if you intend to use plugins, then bundle everything together in a single module.
+Make sure the proper Tailwind version is installed, create a valid Tailwind config in the ESM format, and if you intend to use plugins, then bundle everything together in a single module.

+## Constraints

+Since Beacon uses the same configuration to generate stylesheets for your sites and also to preview pages on the Visual Editor in the browser, that configuration must respect some constraints to work properly in both environments:

+  - Use the ESM format
+  - Can't call node APIs

+In the steps below you'll learn how to make the neccessary adjustments.

 ## Steps

 * Install Tailwind v3.3.0 or higher
 * Install Esbuild
-* Tailwind config in the ESM format
+* ESM format
+* Remove node APIs
 * Heroicons
 * Install plugins
 * Bundle the config